clemmy/amusement/README.md

 # amusement

-Born at HackWestern 2015, aMUSEment is a proof-of-concept that aims to keep the user's head in a calm and composed state by analyzing their EEG activity using the Muse.
+Born at HackWestern 2015, aMUSEment is a proof-of-concept that aims to keep the user's head in a calm and composed state by analyzing their EEG activity using the Muse and playing music from Spotify playlists correspondingly.
+It is the winner of the Muse sponsor prize, and it can be found on [Challengepost](http://challengepost.com/software/amusement-um9im).

 ## Building & Running